How Self-Managed Super Funds work for US citizenship holders

 What forms do you need to file with the IRS?

-If you’re a US citizen or green card holder with an SMSF, you will probably need to file several forms with your US tax return, including:
+If you’re a US citizen or green card holder with an SMSF, you will need to file several forms with your US tax return, including:

 - Form 3520 and Form 3520-A: These forms are used to report foreign trusts, including SMSFs.
 Not filing these forms can lead to significant penalties, up to US$10,000 per missed form.

-- FBAR (FinCEN Form 114): Since an SMSF is a foreign financial account, you need to disclose its existence to the US Treasury by filing an FBAR if the account balance exceeds US$10,000 at any point during the year.
+- FBAR (FinCEN Form 114): Since an SMSF is considered a foreign financial account, you need to disclose its existence to the US Treasury by filing an FBAR if the account balance exceeds US$10,000 at any point during the year.

 - Form 8938: This form is part of the Foreign Account Tax Compliance Act (FATCA) and requires US persons to report foreign assets, including SMSFs, if their total foreign asset value exceeds specific thresholds.